PUBLICATION: Goldendale Sentinel, WA print edition

 A spaghetti fundraiser will be held at 6 p.m. on Friday, May 9 in the Goldendale Middle School Cafeteria to help pay Jayson’s medical bills.

 This article was originally published in the Goldendale Sentinel newspaper.
 Goldendale, Washington.
-Photo with permission from Pixabay.
+Photos via iStock.